-Hong Kong media mogul Jimmy Lai faces sentencing in national security trial
+Hong Kong media mogul Jimmy Lai sentenced to 20 years in prison

-Founder of the now-defunct Apple Daily newspaper faces possible life in prison on charges of foreign collusion.
+Founder of the now-defunct Apple Daily newspaper gets lengthy sentence under Beijing’s national security law.

-Hong Kong pro-democracy media tycoon Jimmy Lai is set to be sentenced over national security crimes that could see him jailed for life, as rights groups and Western governments continue to call for his release.
+A court in Hong Kong has sentenced pro-democracy media tycoon Jimmy Lai to 20 years in jail following his conviction under a sweeping national security law imposed by Beijing.

-The 78-year-old founder of the now-defunct Apple Daily newspaper will hear his sentence during an hour-long hearing before three High Court judges beginning at 10am local time (02:00 GMT), according to the judiciary.
+A summary document by the court on Monday said 18 years of Lai’s sentence should be served consecutively to the existing five-year jail term in his fraud case.

 Recommended Storieslist of 3 items